CrowdStrike/cloud-resource-estimator/AWS/README.md

 No changes will be made to your account.
 No data will be sent anywhere and will remain in your cloud shell environment.

+## How it works
+### Single Account
+When this script runs in an individual AWS Account (ie. not the Organization Management Account), the script will perform the following steps:

+- establish session using AWS Identity in CloudShell
+- check if running in Organization by making requests against the Organization service
+- if this call fails, the script will return "Cannot autodiscover adjacent accounts: cannot list accounts within the AWS organization"
+- gracefully continue to process the resources in the single AWS Account tied to your Identity
+- generate a csv report

+### Organization
+When this script runs in an AWS Organization Management account, the script perform the following steps:

+- establish session using AWS Identity in CloudShell
+- check if running in Organization by making requests against the Organization service
+- when this call succeeds, generate a list of Account IDs in your Organization
+- foreach Account ID, create a session with the default role OrganizationAccountAccessRole or a custom role if provided
+- process the resources in each account
+- generate a csv report

 ## How to use

 ### Initialize execution environment